lisaschoofs/weekend_challenge_3/README.md

 - Whether or not a task is complete should also be stored in the database.
 - Deleting a task should remove it both from the Front End as well as the Database.

-Make sure that you also show us your best styling chops.

-We would recommend you spend some time thinking about how to approach this problem.
-Think through all the logic that will be needed prior to writing any code.
-Take your time, relax, remember that impostor syndrome is real, and that you are capable of knocking this out of the park!

-Additionally, please include some way to recreate your initial database schema.
-This can be a .sql file with CREATE TABLE statements or you can create your schema automatically when your app loads.

-## HARD MODE
+Bonus:

-In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+- In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
 Once again, you can interrupt this however you would like.

-## PRO MODE

-Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.
+- Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.